Archive for January, 2012

 After envisioning a walk down the aisle, my relationship of six years came to a screeching, and quite unexpected, halt.
 My heart was broken.
 I lost several freelance jobs I had come to count on, and my already shaky income became non-existent.
 Worst of all, I endured a blow to my self esteem that left me curled up on the couch unable to do anything more than sleep and sob.

-living with a broken heart, lessons of a broken heart, lessons learned from a broken heart, broken heart comments, broken heart, break up, our soul, heartbreak lessons, louise hay heartbreak, louise hay broken relationships
+living with a broken heart, lessons of a broken heart, lessons learned from a broken heart, broken heart comments, broken heart, lessons from a broken heart, lessons about broken relationships, post comments on heart broken people, broke my heart learnt lesson, lessons learned from a breakup with no answers

 Posted on 01.23.12 | 4 Comments